ETG Cutoff Levels: 500 vs 100 ng/mL — Probation, Court & Lab Tests (2026)

 • Your result depends on BOTH your ETG level AND the cutoff used

-The Three Main Cutoff Levels
+The Four Main Cutoff Levels

 500 ng/mL — Standard Cutoff